 INSTRUCTIONS TO STAFF 340:25-5-123

-(b) When CSS receives a written request for case closure for good cause by a non-applicant, district office management in consultation with the Family Violence Program Field Representative, determine whether good cause is met per Oklahoma Administrative Code (OAC) 340:10-10-6 criteria.
+(b) When CSS receives a written request for case closure for good cause by a non-applicant, district office management in consultation with the Family Violence Program Field Representative determine whether good cause is met using the criteria in Oklahoma Administrative Code (OAC)

-(c) When a 60 Day Closure Notice is required, CSS staff refers to the Case Closure Training Minute on the CSS InfoNet Home Page.
+(c) When a 60 Day Closure Letter is required, CSS staff refers to the Case Closure Training Minute on the CSS InfoNet.

-2. CSS does not close a case because the applicant moves out-of-state.
+CSS staff does not close a case only because the applicant moves out-of-state.

 (b) When the amount in the F95 block is equal to or greater than the amount on the OBCSI screen, a message, "ENTER 'X' TO CLOSE CASE," appears on the CSDCC screen allowing child support staff to close the case when the criteria in OAC 340:25-5-123(c) are met.